Laurence Binyon: Early life

 Laurence Binyon was born in Lancaster, Lancashire, England.
 His parents were Frederick Binyon, a clergyman of the Church of England, and Mary Dockray.
 Mary's father, Robert Benson Dockray, was a main engineer of the London and Birmingham Railway.
 His forebears were Quakers.

 Binyon studied at St Paul's School, London.
 Then he read Classics (Honour Moderations) at Trinity College, Oxford, where he won the Newdigate Prize for poetry in 1891.

 Immediately after graduating in 1893, Binyon started working for the Department of Printed Books of the British Museum, writing catalogues for the museum and art monographs for himself.
 In 1895 his first book, Dutch Etchers of the Seventeenth Century, was published.
-In that same year, Binyon moved into the Museum's Department of Prints and Drawings, under Campbell Dodgson.
-In 1909, Binyon became its Assistant Keeper, and in 1913, he was made the Keeper of the new Sub-Department of Oriental Prints and Drawings.
+In that same year, Binyon moved into the museum's Department of Prints and Drawings, under Campbell Dodgson.
+In 1909, Binyon became its Assistant Keeper.

+1913, he was made the Keeper of the new Sub-Department of Oriental Prints and Drawings.
 Around then, he played a crucial role in the formation of Modernism in London by introducing young Imagist poets such as Ezra Pound, Richard Aldington and H.D. to East Asian visual art and literature.
 Many of Binyon's books produced at the museum were influenced by his own sensibilities as a poet although some were works of plain scholarship, such as his four-volume catalogue of all of the museum's English drawings and his seminal catalogue of Chinese and Japanese prints.

 In 1904 he married historian Cicely Margaret Powell, and the couple had three daughters.
 During those years, Binyon belonged to a circle of artists, as a regular patron of the Vienna Café in Oxford Street.
 His fellow intellectuals there were Ezra Pound, Sir William Rothenstein, Walter Sickert, Charles Ricketts, Lucien Pissarro and Edmund Dulac.

-Binyon's reputation before the First World War was such that on the death of the Poet Laureate Alfred Austin in 1913, Binyon was among the names mentioned in the press as his likely successor (others named included Thomas Hardy, John Masefield and Rudyard Kipling, but the post went to Robert Bridges).
+Binyon's reputation before the First World War was such that on the death of the Poet Laureate Alfred Austin in 1913, Binyon was among the names mentioned in the press as his likely successor.
+Others named included Thomas Hardy, John Masefield and Rudyard Kipling, with the post going to Robert Bridges.